AdobeDocs/core-services.en/help/interface/admin-tool-experience-cloud.md

 ---
 title: View Users and User Details
-description: Learn about the Experience Cloud Admin Tool.
+description: Learn about the Admin Tool in Experience Cloud.
 View a sortable and filterable list of all Experience Cloud users and policies.
 application: Experience Cloud
 index: yes
 feature: Admin Console